 I’m Dan Dietrich and I represent the 4th generation of Dietrichs to work this farm.
-Also pictured here is my wife Erin and our children, Houston, Cora, and Danny.

 My great-grandparents Russell and Cora Dietrich purchased this property in 1947.
 Robert and Donna (Dan’s grandparents) purchased the farm a few years later and currently reside there.
 Outdoor pasture-based livestock production has been practiced since Russell’s day and Dan is carrying on that tradition.
 Though the Dietrichs’ meats have not always been marketed as grass fed, the livestock have always been raised outdoors in pens or on pasture.